 We will assist your lawyer and negotiate throughout the process, keeping you informed every step of the way.

 The Jersey conveyancing process for a Freehold property occurs when all enquiries have been confirmed and agreed, and ends with a contract being passed before the Royal Court on a Friday afternoon.
-You are welcome to attend, or one of the Conveyancers can attend on your behalf.
+You are welcome to attend, or one of the Conveyancers can attend on your behalf through Power of Attorney.
 Many clients enjoy the tradition of going to court to participate in the completion of their transaction.
-The Royal Court dress code requires gentlemen to wear a jacket and tie.
-You will then receive the keys to your property, and the property will officially be under your ownership.
-Ensure that you have adequate property insurance place before this time.

-You are now the legal owner of your new home in Jersey.
+You are now the legal owner of your new home, congratulations!